 Are Alcoholism and OCD Related?

-If you are struggling with anxiety and concerned that you have OCD, it is critical to be properly diagnosed.
-It’s estimated that 18% of the population suffers from an anxiety disorder and that fewer than half of those sufferers are receiving treatment.
-OCD affects just 2%-3% of the population.
+Alcoholism, or alcohol use disorder, often co-occurs with OCD, creating complex challenges in treatment.
+If you are struggling with anxiety and concerned that you have OCD and alcoholism, it is critical to be properly diagnosed.
+It’s estimated that 18% of the population suffers from an anxiety disorder, and fewer than half receive treatment.
+OCD affects just 2%-3% of the population, and its interaction with alcoholism can complicate the condition.

-A proper OCD diagnosis also addresses the amount of time dedicated to obsessive thoughts and compulsive actions.
+A physician named Jamarie Geller, M.D., M.A. in October 2022 also addresses the amount of time dedicated to obsessive thoughts and compulsive actions.
 Currently, the diagnosis of OCD means that you spend an hour a day dealing with obsessive thoughts and accompanying compulsive actions.

 Current research indicates that OCD is not just a function of focus and behavior.
-Neuroimaging has shown how the brain activity of individuals with OCD differs from that of those who do not have this disorder.
+A neuropsychiatric group led by Professor Peter Silburn at Queensland Brain Institute has shown how the brain activity of individuals with OCD differs from that of those who do not have this disorder.
 OCD appears to cause excess activity in the brain’s frontal regions, and this may explain the intrusive thoughts and high levels of anxiety that characterize this disorder.

 Symptoms include: